 Nowadays, UFS 2.1 storage capacity, artificial intelligence chips, fingerprint or facial recognition have been the industry standard for mobile phones.
 With the recent development of 5G technology, prices have also gone up for acquiring 5G chips as well as for CPU processors.

 Take the Qualcomm Snapdragon 865 processor which is used by many leading flagship phones in the industry, for example, using it requires reconfiguring the insides of the phone to allow it to fit comfortably inside.
 On top of that, phone companies need to pay Qualcomm an additional hefty sum to use their 5G network.
-These different components all contribute to the rising cost of a phone.
+These different components all contribute to the reasons why phones are so expensive.

 The End of Phone Contracts